Creates a new TelnyxRTC instance with the provided options.

 destinationNumber: 'xxx',

-prefetchIceCandidates: true,
+prefetchIceCandidates: false,

 });